FzzyYT69/stx-postman/README.md

 ## 2. insallation
 `ensure vorp_postman` in your resources.cfg

+## 3. features
+- Deliver packages across the country
+- Create as many routes as you want
+- AFK timer
+- Carriage timer
+- Disable Run
+- Max speed from the carriage
+- CinematicMode on/off
+- and much more

+## Credits Goes To Stx Development For Converting It
+* [Stx Development](https://discord.gg/pTq4D5DkFD)

-## 4. credits
+## Credits
 - The creator of the original script and everyone who contributed to it.
 - DerHobbs for revision

-## Credits Goes To Stx Development For Converting It
-* [Stx Development](https://discord.gg/pTq4D5DkFD)